luamrtins-zz/Udacity-proj_one/README.md

 <h1>Project_One:  Berlin Airbnb Data </h1>
 <h2>Project Overview</h2>
 <p>This project is part of Udacity's Data Science Nanodegree.
-This project aims to create a blog post and Github repository to
+This project aims to create a blog post and Github repository to begin building a data science portfolio of my own.
+For that, I choose Kaggle's Berlin Airbnb Data and
-begin building a data science portfolio of my own.
-For that, I choose Kaggle's Berlin Airbnb Data and followed the CRISP-DM process to conduct my analyze.</p>
+followed the CRISP-DM process to conduct my analyze.</p>
+<p>The blog post can be access here: https://medium.com/@luisaamartins10/top-5-berlins-neighborhoods-listings-on-airbnb-c1a631b7ec1d. </p>
 <h2>Installation and libraries</h2>
   The csv file, listings_summary, used on this project can be found on this link: https://www.kaggle.com/brittabettendorf/berlin-airbnb-data.
 The existence of this file on the directory of this project is fundamental to its execution.
 The python version used is 3.6.
   <p> Python Packages used in the project: </p>